Chiral Altermagnetic Magnetoelectrics

-\textit{Acknowledgments---} This work is supported by the National Key R$\&$D Program of China (Grant No. 2022YFA1402600), the National Natural Science Foundation of China (Grant No. 12304066, No. 12404073), the Hebei Natural Science Foundation (Grant No. A2024205006), the Science Research Project of Hebei Education Department (Grant No. BJ2025051), the Basic Research Program of Jiangsu (Grant No. BK20230684), the China Postdoctoral Science Foundation (Grant No. 2025M773382).
+\textit{Acknowledgments---}This work is supported by the National Key R$\&$D Program of China (Grant No. 2022YFA1402600), the Australian Research Council Discovery Early Career Researcher Award (Grant No. DE240100627), the Australian Research Council Discovery Project (Grant No. DP260102992), the National Natural Science Foundation of China (Grant No. 12304066, No. 12404073), the Hebei Natural Science Foundation (Grant No. A2024205006), and the Basic Research Program of Jiangsu (Grant No. BK20230684).
 We also acknowledge the computational resources from the National Computational Infrastructure (NCI), which were allocated from the National Computational Merit Allocation Scheme supported by the Australian Government.